gd4Ark/star-battle/README.md

 ## Conclusion

-If I think my project is not bad👏 .
+If you think my project is good👏 .
 Give a Star⭐ encouragement.